restarone/comfortable-mexican-sofa-docs/Upgrading-ComfortableMexicanSofa.md

 * Added support for Markdown.
 You can define markdown fields like this: `{{ cms:page:content:markdown }}`
 * Added support for Ruby 2.0.0
 * Dropped support for Ruby 1.8.7
-* Dropped support for Rails 3.0.
-It still should work, but you'll need to manually move assets.
+* Dropped support for Rails 3.0
 * Introduced a few common dependencies.
 HAML/SASS replace HTML/CSS.
 CoffeeScript will replace JS scripts.

 ## Upgrading to 1.6.26+